elimgoodman/elimgoodman.github.io/ideas/cyclops/index.md

 <div style="margin-bottom: 24px;"><a href="images/full/source-chosen.png"><img src="images/thumbs/source-chosen.png" /></a></div>

 There it is!
 We see the source itself (the green box), as well as a preview of the data flowing out of the source.
-If we click on the icon in the upper left of the data preview, we can take some actions on that relation:
+If we click on the icon in the upper right of the data preview, we can take some actions on that relation:

 <div style="margin-bottom: 24px;"><a href="images/full/relation-actions.png"><img src="images/thumbs/relation-actions.png" /></a></div>

-There are three primary actions available:
+There are three actions available:

 - **Refine**: we can take the relation and (non-destructively) filter, sort, group, or transform it in some way
 - **Visualize**: we can turn the data into a pretty picture
-- **Sink**: we can indicate that this relation is one that we want to access from outside the flow - either from another flow, or from the outside world (as a report or whatever)
+- **Sink**: we can indicate that this relation is one that we want too access from outside the flow - either from another flow, or from the outside world (as a report or whatever)

 Let's say we choose to **refine** that relation.
 We see something like this: